jake-knerr/cogent/README.md

 ### Overview

+Services make it easier for lower-level components to lift state back up without creating long chains of callbacks down through component trees.

-#### A single component may delegate to a "service" the management of an aspect(s) of state-owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.
+#### A component may delegate to a "service" the management of an aspect(s) of state-owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.

 Delegation can simply be intent.
 There is no need to explicitly pass the state-owning component to the service.